cartesi/docs/cartesi-rollups/challenges/overview.md

 ### Challenge

-The current Cartesi Machine does not support obtaining large data (from logger or IPFS), limiting DApps based on Cartesi Rollups to rely solely on on-chain data.
+The current Cartesi Machine does not support very large data inputs (e.g., from IPFS), limiting DApps based on Cartesi Rollups to rely solely on on-chain data.

 ### Solution strategy